namathew7/ds6/README.md

 *Inconsistent Location Data and Its Impact on Spatial Analysis*

 An in-depth spatial analysis conducted using additional GIS software revealed that the location dataset contains a wide range of entries beyond official TTC streetcar stops, including street names, intersections, landmarks, and inconsistently formatted locations.
 Because of this variability, it is not possible to reliably match these locations to official stop coordinates through automated processes, necessitating extensive manual review and additional data cleaning steps.
-For example, a test conducted on Route 501 showed that the official number of stops is 88, yet the dataset contains 471 unique location entries associated with this line.
+For example, a test conducted on Route **501** showed that the official number of stops is **88**, yet the dataset contains **471 unique location entries** associated with this line.
 Many of these entries do not correspond to the actual route and appear to be erroneous or misreported locations from other parts of the city.
 If standardized stop codes were used during the delay recording process, a far more accurate and meaningful spatial analysis could be conducted, enabling precise mapping of delay hotspots and supporting stronger operational insights for network planning.